clintcarr/qlik-sense-automated-install/README.md

 Utilises Qlik-CLI (https://github.com/ahaydon/Qlik-Cli) to perform license step.

 ## User Account
-Note: Does not create the service account, please create within Domain or Local system before running.
+Note: If you set the config file to createuser = 1 a user will be created.
+Local only

 ## Postgres
 Note: If running non-interactively the installation may fail due to Postgres needing to write to a location that doesn't yet exist.
 In order to resolve this consider creating an environment variable (PGPASSWORD) with the password of the Super User.
 This is commented out in the code. (https://www.postgresql.org/docs/9.3/static/libpq-envars.html)

 ## Usage
+0. Edit the config file C:\installation\qlik-sense-automated-install-master\install-qs-cfg.xml with your config
-0. Launch Powershell
+1. Launch Powershell
-1. Execute: Set-ExecutionPolicy Unrestricted
+2. Execute: Set-ExecutionPolicy Unrestricted
-2. Execute the following code (line by line or enter into a local PS script and execute):
+3. Execute the following code (line by line or enter into a local PS script and execute):

   New-Item -ItemType directory -Path C:\installation\ -force